-INTERFEROMETRIC RADAR TERRESTRIAL LIDAR DEFORMATION CAMERA SPATIAL RESOLUTION (@ distance of 1km, 45° angle) 1 m x 4.4 m ca. 20 cm x 20 cm ca. 2 m x 2 m WEATHER (Works during) () () () () () () () () () () \\$ ATMOSPHERE SPHERE Atmospheric conditions (humidity, pressure, temperature, wind, turbulences et influence the propagation of electromagnetic waves.
-Depending on wavelength, th effect can be more or less pronounced and corrected for.
+INTERFEROMETRIC RADAR TERRESTRIAL LIDAR DEFORMATION CAMERA SPATIAL RESOLUTION (@ distance of 1km, 45° angle) 1 m x 4.4 m ca. 20 cm x 20 cm ca. 2 m x 2 m WEATHER (Works during) () () () () () () () () () () \\$ ATMOSPHERE midity, pressure, temperature f electromagnetic waves.
+Depe onounced and corrected for.
 Changes in atmospheric conditions can lead to errors on the order of several mm .
 Using known stable areas, this can be mostly corrected for.
 Due to the short wavelength of near infrared and visible light (Lidar, cameras), atmospheric conditions can lead to errors on the order of several cm .
 These errors can be mostly corrected by using stable reference areas, but lead to a decrease in accuracy of the measurements.
 REFLECTIVITY Excellent results on glaciers and hard rock surfaces.
 When surfaces change significantly (erosion, vegetation growth etc.) coherence is lost and measurements cannot be compared.
 Excellent results on all solid objects.
 Can't reflect off of water (= transparent) and snow (= absorptive).
 Everything human eyes can see is visible to the camera.
 ACCURACY OF DEFORMA- TION ANALYSIS 0.5-2 mm (in line-of-sight) 1-10 cm (in line-of-sight and transverse plane) 1-10 cm (transverse to line-of-sight) SUGGESTED USE For continuous or periodic, weather independent monitoring of very small deformations (mm per day to year), e.g., critical instabilities.
 To periodically detect significant changes (1-10 cm) over long time spans and for volume estimates .
 To create current DEM.
 Cost effective long-term monitoring of uncritical instabilities (weather permit- ting).
 Detection of accelera- tion, situational changes.

-under ideal conditions.
+\ under ideal conditions.
 Resolution depends on instrument and distance or lens.